arrowtype/fontmake-issue-1080-reproduction/README.md

 # FontMake Issue #1080 Reproduction

+*This issue has been resolved.
+See the Update below for details.*

 Repo made for https://github.com/googlefonts/fontmake/issues/1080.

 Running the following seems to do nothing, which is unexpected and seems to cause downstream problems: